Physical / Normal Growth

 Natural evolutionary adaptation — the most common reason by far

 Strelitzia reginae leaves split along their lateral veins as a feature, not a flaw.
-The plant evolved along the windy coastal margins of South Africa's eastern seaboard, where large intact leaves would create significant wind resistance.
-The splits reduce drag while maintaining leaf surface area for photosynthesis.
-Indoor plants develop these splits as leaves age — typically beginning when leaves are several months old and progressing over years.
-A Bird of Paradise with deeply split mature leaves is simply showing natural development.
-Young leaves emerge smooth and unfenestrated; splits appear gradually.
+The plant evolved along the windy coastal margins of South Africa's eastern seaboard, where large intact leaves would create significant wind resistance and risk tearing free of the petiole entirely in a gust.
+The splits reduce drag while maintaining leaf surface area for photosynthesis, essentially turning one solid sail into a series of narrower flags.
+Indoor plants develop these splits as leaves age — typically beginning when leaves are several months old and progressing gradually over a year or more — even though there is no wind indoors, because the trait is a fixed developmental program in the leaf tissue, not a direct wind response.
+A Bird of Paradise with deeply split mature leaves is simply showing normal development for the species; the largest, oldest leaves on a mature specimen are often the most heavily split.

 Physical impact or leaves pressing against walls

-Leaves positioned against a wall, pressed by foot traffic, or struck by passing people or objects can develop tears that look similar to the natural splits but are distinguished by: irregular angles not aligned with the lateral veins, fraying or browning at the tear edge, and splits on young leaves that have not yet had time to develop natural splitting.
+Leaves positioned against a wall, pressed by foot traffic, or struck by passing people, pets, or furniture can develop tears that superficially resemble the natural splits but are distinguished by several clues: irregular angles that cut across rather than run parallel to the lateral veins, fraying or browning at the tear edge within a day or two, and splits appearing on young leaves that have not yet had time to develop the natural pattern.
+This type of damage tends to cluster on the side of the plant nearest the wall or high-traffic path, while natural splitting is distributed more evenly across the whole leaf and the whole plant.

 How to Fix It